Political messages of Dr. Seuss: Editorial cartoons

 Seuss drew over 400 political cartoons for the New York newspaper PM, two years of which he was the chief editorial cartoonist (1941–1943).
 The cartoons ranged from the topics of opposition to the nationalist "America First" policy, support for U.S. involvement in World War II, and criticizing both Nazi Germany and Japan.
-In particular, after the attack on Pearl Harbor, he made anti-Japanese cartoons, some of which took aim at Japanese Americans, and Seuss explicitly stated his support for the killing of "Japs".
+In particular, after the attack on Pearl Harbor, he made anti-Japanese cartoons, some of which took aim at Japanese Americans, and Seuss explicitly stated his support for the killing of "Japs."
 Over 200 of these cartoons have been republished, most of which had not been published anywhere since their original debut.
 Seuss reportedly later regretted his anti-Japanese sentiment.

 Politics in his children's books

 The Cat in the Hat

 The Cat in the Hat was written as a challenge in 1954 in response to an article in Life magazine that claimed that widespread illiteracy was caused by children being bored with books.
 The book had an underlying theme that endorsed rebellion in children.

-According to H. Burdorff in Subversive Seuss, Dr. Seuss continued to champion progressive ideals in the sequel to The Cat in the Hat, titled The Cat in the Hat Comes Back, in which the Cat may represent colonial or absolute dictatorial power.
-The Cat tries to clean up a mess he made with a dress that was not his, but ends up making things worse.
-When the Cat realizes that he can't do it all by himself, he brings in helpers, which Burdorff suggests may represent the working public, the underclass, or the democratic citizenry.
-When the Cat recognizes the potential of the working people, he sees the need for democracy.